Claire Bibby is Your Extended DISC Practitioner® and FinxS Practitioner.

-Are you interested in gaining self awareness and wondering about Extended DISC?
+interested in gaining self awareness and wondering about the Extended DISC?

 Based on the DISC® theory of Swiss psychiatrist Carl G. Jung and psychologist William Moulton Marston, behavioural assessment tools provide information to enable you to maximise your work performance.
 And Extended DISC® is currently regarded by many as one of the top five psychometric behavioural assessment tools available today.